26 March 2026

 Companies in Spain are obliged to implement a Sustainable Mobility to Work Plan (PMST). with more than 200 employees, as well as those with with more than 100 employees per shift.
 Autonomous Communities may adjust these thresholds according to their local characteristics, and public entities also fall within this requirement.
 In practice, many organisations that had never formally addressed their internal mobility will now have to do so.

-In order to develop sustainable mobility plans, companies have 24 months from the entry into force of the law.
-During this period, they will have to analyse how their workforce is moving, design concrete measures and implement them.
-In addition, the process should be done in co-ordination with the legal representation of workers, or with a trade union commission where there is none, thus ensuring that actions respond to the real needs of the team.
+During this period, companies should analyse the commuting habits of their workforce, define concrete measures and implement them.
+In addition, the process should be carried out in coordination with the legal representation of workers, or in the absence of this, with a trade union committee, ensuring that the actions respond to the real needs of the team.

 What should a Sustainable Mobility to Work Plan include?